appgate/appgate-autoscale/README.md

     python3 appgate-upgrade.pyz install --exclude site=750f210a-1c42-4d27-b568-4a8767ef2790 ...

-When an new AppGate SDP version is out a new image will be available for your cloud platform.
+When an new Appgate SDP version is out a new image will be available for your cloud platform.
 Point the auto-scaling group to that new image and then terminate the gateway instances running the old version one by one.
 They will be replaced automatically by gateway instances running the new version.